 Moving violations like speeding tickets, accidents, and drunk driving can wreck your driving record and raise your rates.
 If you get a lot of tickets, your insurer could change your status from preferred to non-standard.
 You could even be switched to a high-risk policy, which is very expensive.

 The Superior Court of California County of San Diego traffic website allows residents to pay traffic tickets.
 It also tells drivers how to contest tickets.

 A DUI conviction may require you to obtain an SR-22 form.
 Filing an SR-22 form is an expensive process.
 Get several quotes and compare rates from top companies that specialize in San Diego DUI insurance.

-Are you looking for cheap car insurance in San Diego, CA?
-Discounts are one of the best ways to lower your rates.
-Below are some of the discounts available to drivers in San Diego.
-Get a quote and find out which discounts you qualify for.
+Are you looking for affordable car insurance?
+Auto insurance discounts are one of the best ways to keep rates low.
+Below are some of the many discounts available to drivers in San Diego, CA.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.